TrustAI/AdversarialDetection/README.md

-## Adversarial Perturbation Tool for Assessing the Robustness of End-to-End Object Detection Systems on Autonomous Vehicles
+## Falsification Tool for Assessing the Robustness of End-to-End Object Detection Systems on Autonomous Vehicles

 ![](doc/attack.jpg)